Eduard von Flies: Military career

 In 1820 Flies joined the 3rd Hussar Regiment of the Prussian Army as a hussar.
 On 13 November 1824 he was second lieutenant and as such commanded to the teaching cadron in 1829/30.
 From 1834 Flies served as regimental adjutant, became Oberleutnant in May 1838 and was made a Rittmeister and squadron commander on 24 May 1841.
 Flies was promoted to major on 8 January 1857 and received command of the 2nd Life Hussar Regiment; being promoted to Lieutenant Colonel on 9 April 1857 and Colonel on 31 May 1859.
-On 20 June his rank was made À la suite of his regiment and he was entrusted with the command of the 6th Cavalry Brigade; becoming the latters permanent commander on 12 May 1860.
+On 20 June his rank was made À la suite of his regiment and he was entrusted with the command of the 6th Cavalry Brigade; becoming the latter's permanent commander on 12 May 1860.
 For his services in the troop leadership, Flies received the Order of the Red Eagle, 2nd Class with Oak Leaves on 18 October 1861, and the Order of the Crown, II Class, on 22 September 1863.
 Flies took part in the Second Schleswig War with his brigade in 1864.
 Kaiser Wilhelm I paid tribute to his services on 18 June 1864 with the elevation to the nobility.
 He also promoted him to major general on 25 June 1864.
 For his achievements the Austrians awarded Flies with the Commander's Cross of the Order of Leopold with war decoration on 21 August 1864.
 After the Treaty of Vienna, Flies remained in command of a combined cavalry brigade in Schleswig-Holstein.